Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Bayesian Optimization

 \section{Bayesian Optimization}

-Bayesian Optimization~\cite{mockus2012bayesian,frazier2018tutorial,garnett_bayesoptbook_2023} is one of the most widely used surrogate-based optimization algorithms.
+Bayesian Optimization (BO)~\cite{mockus2012bayesian,frazier2018tutorial,garnett_bayesoptbook_2023} is one of the most widely used surrogate-based optimization approaches.
 It is a global optimization strategy based on Bayesian inference, tailored to solve optimization problems with a small number of function evaluations.

 BO involves two main components: a method for statistical inference, usually a GPR model, and an acquisition function that determines the optimal locations for sampling new points.